Xyntlock/minesweeper/README.md

 ## Description

 Minesweeper is a classic, veteran windows users will know the classic. <br>
-This is a recreation of the game, along with solving algorithm
+This is a recreation of the game, along with solving algorithm.

 ## Credits